anandvamsi/aws/IAM.md

 - It's your job to determine which IAM features and resources your service users should access.
 - As you use more advanced features to do your work, you might need additional permissions.
 - ```IAM administrator``` – If you're an IAM administrator, you manage IAM identities and write policies to manage access to IAM.
+- It provides two essential functions to work together ```Authentication``` and ```Authorization```

+### Authentication
+- Validates the identity of a user or a service.
+- Federate corporate identities

+### Athorization
+- Defines the permissions and limits access to only specific resources for the permitted user

 ## IAM Users
 An IAM user is an identity within your AWS account that has specific permissions for a single person or application.
 Where possible, we recommend relying on temporary credentials instead of creating IAM users who have long-term ```credentials such as passwords and access keys```.
 However, if you have specific use cases that require long-term credentials with IAM users, we recommend that you rotate access keys.

+### LAB::- Creating a IAM user and password for webconsole
+### LAB::- Creating IAM keys and understading the best practices.

 ## IAM Group
 It is an identity that specifies a collection of IAM users.
 You can use groups to specify permissions for multiple users at a time.
 Groups make permissions easier to manage for large sets of users.

 <img src="IAM-User-Group.png" width="600">

+##
+## IAM Roles
+An IAM role is an identity within your AWS account that has specific permissions.It is similar to an IAM user, but is not associated with a specific person.
+You can assume a role by calling an AWS CLI or AWS API.

+### IAM roles with temporary credentials are useful in the following situations:
+- Federated user access:: - IAM supports identity federation.
+If the user is already authenticated, such as through a Facebook or Google account, IAM can be made to trust that authentication method and then allow access based on it
+- Temporary IAM user permissions
+- Cross-account access
+- Service role ::-A service role is an IAM role that a service assumes to perform actions on your behalf.

+## Permissions and Policies
+You manage access in AWS by creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources.
+A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
+AWS evaluates these policies when an IAM principal (user or role) makes a request.
+Permissions in the policies determine whether the request is allowed or denied.
+Most policies are stored in AWS as JSON documents

+### Policy types
+- ```Identity-based policies```:- Attach managed and inline policies to ```IAM identities (users, groups to which users belong, or roles)```.
+Identity-based policies grant permissions to an identity
+- ```Resource-based policies```:- Attach inline policies to resources.
+The most common examples of resource-based policies are Amazon S3 bucket policies
+-  ```Permissions boundaries``` :- That policy defines the maximum permissions that the identity-based policies can grant to an entity.
+-  ```Organizations SCPs``` :- Use an AWS Organizations service control policy (SCP) to define the maximum permissions for account members of an organization or organizational unit (OU).
+SCPs limit permissions that identity-based policies or resource-based policies grant to entities (users or roles) within the account, but do not grant permissions
+-